Peace of mind in a crisis

 Pet insurance can help protect against such difficult situations and allow the best work-up and treatment to go ahead.

-We cannot recommend specific insurers, or policies, but would strongly advise the following:
+We would strongly advise the following:

 - Insure your pet at a young age.
 You never know when an accident may happen.
 Leaving insurance until later may make your pet more difficult to insure and there will be exclusions for conditions already pre-existing.

 - Look for life-time cover.
 Some policies do not continue in older animals.

 - Make sure there is no limit on the length of time you can claim for each illness.
 Chronic illnesses can last for life, so the cover needs to do the same.